Draco Rosa: Book, future projects and Monte Sagrado (2015–present)

 Along with the authorship of Nena Niessen, it was announced on May 6, 2015, that Draco would release his first publication, a cookbook on nutritional and alternative cooking divided into three sections: the first devoted to fundamental ingredients for good health, the second dealing with body detox and the third with recipes easy to prepare dishes that combine a good and important nutrition detoxification.
 The book, entitled El Secreto de la Vida a Base De Plantas (The Secret of Life Based on Plants) was released late July 2015.

 Monte Sagrado, Rosa's first album of original material in over a decade, was released on October 26, 2018.
 Rolling Stone's David Fricke called it "one of the (most) honest records you will hear this year — at any volume, in any language".

 Personal life

 Rosa is fluent in Spanish, English, German and Portuguese.
 He was married to actress and director Angela Alvarado, whom he met during the filming of Salsa, in which they both starred in.
-They married in 1988 and had two sons, Revel (born 1994) and Redamo (born 2001).
+They married in 1988 and had two sons.
 In June 2019, Rosa filed for divorce in Los Angeles after nearly 30 years of marriage, citing "irreconcilable differences".
 He currently resides in Utuado, after moving from Los Angeles.